sbalmt/xcheme/documents/operators.md

 ## Error operator

-The `error` operator is a unary operator used to emit an error after evaluating its operand as `true`, it doesn't stop the parsing process.
+The `error` operator is a unary operator used to emit an error after evaluating its operand as `true`, it doesn't stop the analysis process.

 Syntax: